GoBLFC/Tracker/README.md

 The message is checked for a valid command - if there is one, the command is processed.
 All Telegram commands are in [app/Telegram/Commands](/app/Telegram/Commands).
 Telegram needs to be informed of these commands with `php artisan telegram:set-commands` so that it may present a convenient list to users of the bot.

+During development, `php artisan telegram:poll` can be used instead of the webhook, which will start a long-term polling process to pull updates from Telegram rather than it pushing to the application.
+This allows the Telegram bot to be tested without needing the application to be externally accessible to the internet.

 ## Glossary
 - [Artisan](https://laravel.com/docs/10.x/artisan) - Laravel command line helper application (Used to run Sail)